 I believe the above example is not a nonchalant play without efforts, but the result of dedicated education and learning.
 Many tango organizers and teachers make great efforts in teaching floorcraft to their students.
 The following is an example.

 As the woman teacher said, they talk about floorcraft every year, every day, in every class, and in every milonga.
 The result is demonstrated in the following video, which, although long, is worth your time to watch at least to the chacarera.

 This event, Romolino Tango Festival, is held in the Ukrainian city of Lviv.
 I was surprised to see the balanced level of their dancing, in comparison to what I often see in the US.
 Floorcraft is not difficult to teach and learn.
 If after three decades the Americans still dance like rebellious teenagers, something must be wrong with our culture.
 All above examples, including the first Italian tango marathon, are in sharp contrast to how we Americans dance tango.
-Please do not let my critique on the first clip prevent you from seeing the fact that the Italians are very good tango dancers.
+Please do not let my critique on the first clip mislead you.
+The fact is, the Italians are very good tango dancers.
 The following Italian example may humble us and make us envy of their tango.